OmManani1/hooks/README.md

-React Hooks Summary
+React Hooks Summary <br>
 React hooks allow you to manage state, lifecycle, and side effects in functional components without using class components.
-Here’s a brief summary of the most commonly used hooks:
+Here’s a brief summary of the most commonly used hooks: <br>

 1. useState() – State Management
 Used for managing local state in a component.